giulianograssi/android-library/README.md

 * create [pull request](https://github.com/nextcloud/android-library/pulls)
 * to assure the quality of the app, any PR gets reviewed, approved and tested by [two developers](https://github.com/nextcloud/android-library/blob/master/MAINTAINERS) before it will be merged to master

+## Run Tests
+The integration tests will emulate a client application by starting the TestActivity which uses the android-library to interact with the Nextcloud API.
+* To run the tests in Android Studio, create a Emulator matching the targetSdkVersion
+* The following Environment variables should be set to modify the static resources in setup.xml

+        - OCTEST_SERVER_BASE_URL
+        - OCTEST_SERVER_BASE_URL_2
+        - OCTEST_USERNAME
+        - OCTEST_PASSWORD
+* When running both nextcloud instances locally, use as host address 10.0.2.2 which is a special alias to your host loopback interface within the emulator
+* If you want to run 2 instances over docker, do the following
+        $ docker run -dit --name nextcloud1 -p 8081:80 nextcloud
+        $ docker exec --user www-data nextcloud1 php occ config:system:set trusted_domains 2 --value=10.0.2.2:8081

+        $ docker run -dit --name nextcloud2 --net=isolated_nw -p 8082:80 nextcloud
+        $ docker exec --user www-data nextcloud2 php occ config:system:set trusted_domains 2 --value=10.0.2.2:8082

 ##  License

 Nextcloud Android Library is available under MIT license.
 See [LICENSE.md](https://github.com/nextcloud/android-library/blob/master/LICENSE.md) with the full license text.